calvinckho/capacitor-jitsi-meet/ios/README.md

 2. npx cap sync

-3. In xcode, turn off Bitcode in the app target as well as the pod targets:
+3. Turn off Bitcode in the app target as well as the pod targets.
+In xcode Project Navigator,

    i.
-Choose the Project -> Targets -> Build Settings -> Enable Bitcode -> No
+Pods -> Project -> Pods -> Build Settings -> Enable Bitcode -> No

-   ii Choose Pods -> Targets -> CapacitorJitsiMeet -> Build Settings -> Enable Bitcode -> No
+   ii Pods -> Targets -> CapacitorJitsiMeet -> Build Settings -> Enable Bitcode -> No

-4. Some users may need to use Swift 5 for the Capacitor target.
-In xcode, click on Pods -> Targets -> Capacitor -> Build Settings -> Swift Language Version -> 5
+4. Use Swift 5 for the Capacitor target.
+In Xcode Project Navigator,

+    i.
+Pods -> Targets -> Capacitor -> Build Settings -> Swift Language Version -> Swift 5

 5. Deploy it to your device